thebkv/bkv/Ezra_03.md

 | **Fear of the People** | Fear of Worldly Principles | The inner awareness of the hostile, opposing forces in the consciousness. |

 ---

+## **The Link to Chapter 4: The Visibility and Commitment of the Rebuilding**

+* **Ezra 3 (Climax):** The chapter concludes with the public laying of the **Core Spiritual Structure (Foundation)**, accompanied by a tremendous noise of **shouting and weeping** (v.
+10-13).
+This sound makes the spiritual work undeniably **visible and audible** to the world.
+* **Ezra 4 (Beginning):** The very first verse of Ezra 4 states: "Now when the **adversaries** of Judah and Benjamin heard that the children of the captivity builded the temple unto the LORD God of Israel..."

+In BKV terms: **The moment the soul makes a public, foundational commitment to rebuild the Inner Temple (Ezra 3), the opposing Worldly Principles (the Adversaries) are immediately provoked into action to stop or hinder the work (Ezra 4).** The success of Ezra 3 is the direct cause of the conflict in Ezra 4.